Skip to content

 - Type checking passes (mypy --strict)

-5. Quantify improvements.
+Quantify improvements.
 Keep a simple log: did each task succeed or fail, and which layer caused the failure.
 After a few rounds you'll see which layer is the bottleneck — focus your energy there.

 A team used Claude Sonnet to add a new API endpoint to a mid-sized Python web app (FastAPI + PostgreSQL + Redis, ~15,000 lines of code).

-Result: The agent spent 40% of its context window exploring the repo structure, produced code that looked reasonable but didn't follow the project's error handling patterns, used old SQLAlchemy syntax, and declared completion while the endpoint had runtime errors.
+Initially they gave only one sentence: "add user preferences endpoints under /api/v2/users."
+The result?
+The agent spent 40% of its context window exploring the repo structure, produced code that looked reasonable but didn't follow the project's error handling patterns, used old SQLAlchemy syntax, and declared completion while the endpoint had runtime errors.
 The next session had to redo all the discovery work.

-After improvement: The team added AGENTS.md (describing project architecture and tech stack versions), explicit verification commands (pytest tests/api/v2/ && python -m mypy src/), and architecture decision records.
+Later they added AGENTS.md (describing project architecture and tech stack versions), explicit verification commands (pytest tests/api/v2/ && python -m mypy src/), and architecture decision records.
 The same model succeeded in all three independent runs, with ~60% better context efficiency.

 Key Takeaways